Qualia Mind Review

 Celastrus paniculatus seed extract (60mg)

-Qualia Mind advertises Celastrus paniculatus seed extract as their crown jewel.
-Sometimes known as the intellect tree or “the elixir of life,” it is a rare ingredient in nootropics with a lot of hype.
+Qualia Mind advertises Celastrus paniculatus seed extract as its crown jewel.
+Sometimes known as the intellect tree or “the elixir of life,” it’s a rare ingredient in nootropics with a lot of hype.
 It supposedly has a huge range of pharmacological activities, from wound healing to mood regulation.
 In some ways, it seems too good to be true.
 We don’t know if it is or not yet, as there’s relatively little research on its effects.

 Like L-tyrosine, Celastrus paniculatus has been shown to improve cognitive function (including anxious behaviors) in chronically stressed rats.
 It also seems to improve memory consolidation in rats.
-However, Celastrus paniculatus’s effects are dose-dependent, and most study doses range anywhere from 200mg/kg to 1,500mg/kg, so Qualia Mind’s 60mg daily dose may not be enough to experience these benefits.
+However, the effects of Celastrus paniculatus are dose-dependent, and most study doses range anywhere from 200mg/kg to 1,500mg/kg.
+(In one of the mentioned studies, the human-equivalent dose for someone 150lb starts at about 4,411mg.)
+So, Qualia Mind’s 60mg daily dose is likely not enough to experience these benefits.

 Huperzine A